niaz2016/yaqeenpay/Frontend/src/pages/landing/README.md

 ### 4. What is Escrow?
 (Educational)
 - Explains escrow in simple terms with Wallet Credits: buyer pays into escrow, credits are held, seller ships, buyer confirms, credits release
 - Benefits highlighted: payment certainty for sellers, delivery assurance for buyers, clear rules for refunds/disputes
-- Compliance note: YaqeenPay is a technology platform, not a bank/EMI; balances shown as Wallet Credits
+- Compliance note: TechTorio is a technology platform, not a bank/EMI; balances shown as Wallet Credits

 ### 5. Popular Use Cases
 - Marketplace deals (electronics, fashion, collectibles)